Petén Department

-Petén is a department of Guatemala.
+Petén (from the Itz'a, Noj Petén, 'Great Island') is a department of Guatemala.
 It is geographically the northernmost department of Guatemala, as well as the largest by area – at 35,854 km2 it accounts for about one third of Guatemala's area.
 The capital is Flores.
 The population at the mid-2018 official estimate was 595,548.

+Toponymy

+The name Petén comes from Itza Noj Peten ("great island"), which refers to Flores Island, the island in the south of Lake Petén Itzá where the capital of the department is located.

 Geography

 The Petén department is bordered on the east by Belize and by Mexico (with the Mexican states of Chiapas to the west, Tabasco to the northwest and Campeche to the north).
+Its northwest border includes the border town of El Ceibo, Guatemala, adjacent to El Ceibo, Tabasco, Mexico.
 To the south it borders the Guatemalan departments of Alta Verapaz and Izabal.
 Much of the western border with Mexico is formed by the Usumacinta River and its tributary the Salinas River.
 Portions of the southern border of the department are formed by the rivers Gracias a Dios and Santa Isabel.

 The Petén lowlands are formed by a densely forested low-lying limestone plain featuring karstic topography.
-The area is crossed by low east-west oriented ridges of Cenozoic limestone and is characterised by a variety of forest and soil types; water sources include generally small rivers and low-lying seasonal swamps known as bajos.
+The area is crossed by low east–west oriented ridges of Cenozoic limestone and is characterised by a variety of forest and soil types; water sources include generally small rivers and low-lying seasonal swamps known as bajos.
 A chain of fourteen lakes runs across the central drainage basin of the Petén; during the rainy season some of these lakes become interconnected.
 This drainage area measures approximately 100 km east-west by 30 km north-south.
 The largest lake is Lake Petén Itza, near the centre of the drainage basin; it measures 32 by 5 km.
 A broad savannah extends south of the central lakes; it features a compact red clay soil that is too poor to support heavy cultivation.
 This resulted in a relatively low level of pre-Columbian occupation.
 The savannah has an average altitude of 150 m above mean sea level with karstic ridges reaching an average altitude of 300 m.
 The savannah is surrounded by hills with unusually steep southern slopes and gentler northern approaches; the hills are covered with dense tropical forest.
 To the north of the lakes region bajos become more frequent, interspersed with forest.
 In the far north of the Petén the Mirador Basin forms another interior drainage region.
 To the south Petén reaches an altitude of approximately 500 m as it rises towards the Guatemalan Highlands and meets Paleozoic metamorphic rocks.

 The main bodies of standing water in the department are the lakes Petén Itzá, Peténchel, Quexil, Salpetén and Macanche in the centre of the department; Yaxhá and Sacnab in the east, Petexbatún in the southwest, and Perdida, Larga, La Gloria, San Diego, Mendoza, El Repasto and Lacandón in the west.
+The San Pedro River flows east to west in the northwest corner of Petén.